sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Call epstopdf "on the fly"
+Short desc    : Call epstopdf "on the fly"
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The package adds support for EPS files in the graphicx package
+Descript     : The package adds support for EPS files in the graphicx package
              : when running under pdfTeX.
 If an EPS graphic is detected, the
              : package spawns a process to convert the EPS to PDF, using the
              : script epstopdf.
 This of course requires that shell escape is